-30 See De Man/Duysters (2005), Ornaghi (2009), and recently Haucap/Stiebale (2016); as overview see Kerber/Kern (2014, 13-15).
+See De Man/Duysters (2005), Ornaghi (2009), and recently Haucap/Stiebale (2016); as overview see Kerber/Kern (2014, 13-15).

-different industries than, e.g., in price competition.31 On one hand, current theoretical and empirical industrial economics can offer a lot of specific insights in regard to competition and innovation, on the other hand, our lack of knowledge about innovation in industrial economics suggests that it is necessary to turn also to other approaches that deal with innovation and economic evolution.
+in price competition.
+31 On one hand, current theoretical and empirical industrial economics can offer a lot of specific insights in regard to competition and innovation, on the other hand, our lack of knowledge about innovation in industrial economics suggests that it is necessary to turn also to other approaches that deal with innovation and economic evolution.

 In that respect, it is first necessary to understand that innovation processes as the search for / development / creation of new (i.e., so far unknown) knowledge are very complex phenomena with very specific characteristics.
 They are characterized by large and "true" uncertainty (Knight 1921), creativity, and high unpredictability.
 Therefore innovation cannot be understood as "production processes" (with a clear relation between R&D as input and innovations as output).
-Rather innovation processes are complex trial-and error-processes, in which new problem solutions are tried out, and experiences made that lead to new problem solutions etc. Therefore innovation processes are more like processes of experimentation (with many feedback loops), in which the ultimate solution is the result of a step-by-step process whose results cannot be predicted in advance.32 Due to this uncertainty and unpredictability no "optimal" research path can be determined, leading to the wellknown phenomenon that usually different firms have often very different ideas about what kind of research paths might be successful, which leads to a diversity in their approaches of solving a problem in an innovative way.
+Rather innovation processes are complex trial-and error-processes, in which new problem solutions are tried out, and experiences made that lead to new problem solutions etc. Therefore innovation processes are more like processes of experimentation (with many feedback loops), in which the ultimate solution is the result of a stepby-step process whose results cannot be predicted in advance.
+32 Due to this uncertainty and unpredictability no "optimal" research path can be determined, leading to the wellknown phenomenon that usually different firms have often very different ideas about what kind of research paths might be successful, which leads to a diversity in their approaches of solving a problem in an innovative way.
 These characteristics of innovation processes are also the reason why traditional microeconomics with its optimization approach runs into fundamental problems in explaining innovation and analyzing innovation competition.

 Therefore it is not surprising that in the field of innovation research a broad pluralism of theoretical and empirical approaches exists.
-The broad and manifold (primarily empirical) studies in innovation research, which often are also focussing on specific industries, can provide many specific insights that can be used for the analysis of innovation effects in competition law.
-Particularly interesting are the studies in the field of "industrial dynamics" which analyze the dynamics of markets and industries, as, e.g., industry cycles, path-dependent processes, and other dynamic patterns of the evolution of industries.33 Another promising group are evolutionary theories of innovation and economic change that use basic ideas of Schumpeter, Hayek, Nelson/Winter, and many others.34 Evolutionary approaches are more suitable to deal with situations of true uncertainty and high unpredictability, because evolutionary models can use an explicit variation-selection mechanism as one possibility how the experimental character of innovation processes as trial and error-processes can be analyzed.35 From that perspective innovation competition can be understood as an evolutionary process of parallel experimentation with new problem solutions, in which new knowledge is created and spread through imitation.
-This can be linked directly to Schumpeterian competition as a pro-
+The broad and manifold (primarily empirical) studies in innovation research, which often are also focusing on specific industries, can provide many specific insights that can be used for the analysis of innovation effects in competition law.
+Particularly interesting are the studies in the field of "industrial dynamics" which analyze the dynamics of markets and industries, as, e.g., industry cycles, path-dependent processes, and other dynamic patterns of the evolution of industries.
+33 Another promising group are evolutionary theories of innovation and economic change that use basic ideas of Schumpeter, Hayek, Nelson/Winter, and many others.
+34 Evolutionary

-31 For such a discussion see also Shapiro (2012, 382) and Katz/Shelanski (2007, 27).
+For such a discussion see also Shapiro (2012, 382) and Katz/Shelanski (2007, 27).

-32 For an early critique of a linear model of innovation, see Kline/Rosenberg (1986).
+For an early critique of a linear model of innovation, see Kline/Rosenberg (1986).

-33 See for an overview Cantner (2011).
+See for an overview Cantner (2011).

 34 See generally for an evolutionary approach Nelson/Winter (1982), Nelson (1995); especially in regard to an evolutionary concept of competition see Kerber (1997) and Metcalfe (1998).
-35 See Nelson (1995).